adphi-lp/adphi-www/docpad/src/render/location.html.md

 </figure>

 <p>
-Brothers are easily able to walk to campus in the morning and return to the house for lunch every weekday before heading back to classes in the afternoon.
-Evenings consist of dinner 5 nights a week, prepared by our very own Chef John, followed by anything from psets to parties to philosophical discussions.</p>
+Brothers are easily able to walk to campus in the morning and return to the house for lunch every weekday before heading back to classes in the afternoon. <!--Evenings consist of dinner 5 nights a week, prepared by our very own Chef John, followed by anything from psets to parties to philosophical discussions.--></p>